 Was there an opportunity to review and comment on the draft Town Investment Plan?

 Yes, there was significant community and stakeholder engagement.
-We also formed a People’s Panel, meetings with project sponsors and the Margate Town Deal Board meetings which have all helped to shape and inform the development of the Town Investment Plan.
-This sits alongside the evidence about the social and economic factors affecting Margate.
+We also formed a People’s Panel and held regular meetings with project sponsors and the Margate Town Deal Board which all helped to inform the development of the Town Investment Plan.
+This sat alongside the evidence about the social and economic factors affecting Margate.

-Whilst there was not an opportunity to consult on the draft Town Investment Plan prior to submission, it has been shaped by community and stakeholder engagement, as well as a robust evidence base and the funding guidance which sets out the parameters in which the funding can be used.
+Whilst there was not an opportunity to consult on the draft Town Investment Plan prior to submission, it was shaped by community and stakeholder engagement, as well as a robust evidence base and the funding guidance which sets out the parameters in which the funding can be used.
 You can read the Town Investment Plan in full or watch a summary video here.Permalink

 What is the £750,000 accelerated funding for 53-57 High Street, Margate?

 The government’s accelerated funding is to support local areas and bring forward regeneration projects in response to the COVID-19 pandemic and its impact on town centres.

-The government asked all 101 towns for a “shovel ready project” that could be started immediately.
-Another criteria for this accelerated funding was ‘improvements to town centres, including repurposing empty commercial properties’ and this asset provides a significant regeneration opportunity for the town.
+The criteria for this accelerated funding was ‘improvements to town centres, including repurposing empty commercial properties’ and this asset provides a significant regeneration opportunity for the town.

 Our ambition is to use the funding to carry out the necessary repairs required to make 51-57 High Street Margate secure, including a full refurbishment to the roof and a full strip out, including asbestos.
 A Listed Building Consent application has been approved relating to the roof as the facade facing Cecil Square is Grade II listed.
 These works will help restore a significant space within a key part of the town centre.

 The Council’s Project team for this accelerator fund is working with the Margate Town Deal Board on this project, and the renovation works started in November 2021.Permalink